canonical/desktop-engineering/gh-actions/C/format-source/README.md

 ## Configuring

-Just copy the `format.yaml` file to the `.github/workflows/` folder and the `format-source.sh` script to the project root folder, and edit the script to configure the folders where to search for source code files (both .c and .h).
+Just copy the `format.yaml` file to the `.github/workflows/` folder and the `format-source.sh` script to the project root folder.
+By default, it will search recursively in all the folders for `.c` and `.h` files;
+but it is possible to define an environment variable called SOURCE_PATHS, which should contain all the folders containing source files, separated by colons.
+This environment variable will be set from the action input `inputs.sourcePaths`.

-Also, edit the `.git/hooks/pre-commit` script:
+Also, in your system, you can edit the `.git/hooks/pre-commit` script:

     #!/bin/sh
     ./format-source.sh pre-commit